-24 March 200425yearold Han Yucheng, from Liaoning Province, was the biggest star of the Chinese National Walking Championships & Olympic Trials.
-Held last weekend (20/21/22 March) in Guangzhou’s Olympic Centre, which had been the venue for the 9th National Games in 2001.
+25-year-old old Han Yucheng was the biggest star of the Chinese National Walking Championships & Olympic Trials held last weekend (20-22 March) in Guangzhou’s Olympic Centre, venue for the 2001 National Games.

-Han, who comes from the same province where most of China's best walkers hailed in 1990's, only competed in a national level competition for the first time last April.
+Han, who comes from Liaoning Province, the same area where most of China's best walkers hailed in the 1990s, only competed in a national level competition for the first time last April.
 During 2003 he went on to win the Asian Championships in Manila, but his progress after that has been fast.

 China's third 20km competitor in Athens Olympics will be Liu Yunfeng.

 On Monday morning Han returned to establish a real cracker of a performance over 50km.
-Han took off 15:35 off his previous personal best, which was his debut over 50km on 14 April 2003, 3:54:45, to become the first Chinese under 3:40 on the roads.
+Han took 15:35 off his previous personal best, which was his debut over 50km on 14 April 2003, to become the first Chinese race walker to break the 3:40 barrier on the roads.

 Xing Shucai and Yu Chaohong will be the two others joining Han in Athens for the 50km distance.

 Women’s Olympic 20km trial

 The women's Olympic trial race was all about Wang Liping.
 The Olympic champion gave birth to a baby in November and it looked impossible for her to regain the form needed to qualify so quickly, especially because China has so many top-class race walkers, but Wang proved everybody wrong.